awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 For a list of AWS Regions where Aurora is available, see [Amazon Aurora](https://docs.aws.amazon.com/general/latest/gr/rande.html#aurora) in the *AWS General Reference*\.

 **Important**
-If you plan to migrate an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster in the near future, we strongly recommend that you disable auto minor version upgrades for the DB instance early in the migration planning phase\.
+If you plan to migrate an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster in the near future, we strongly recommend that you turn off auto minor version upgrades for the DB instance early in the migration planning phase\.
 Migration to Aurora PostgreSQL might be delayed if the RDS for PostgreSQL version isn't yet supported by Aurora PostgreSQL\.
 For information about Aurora PostgreSQL versions, see [ Engine versions for Amazon Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Updates.20180305.html)\.

 ## Migrating a snapshot of an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console"></a>